maximilianh/multiSub/README.md

     ./multiSub conv mySeqs.fa mySeqs.tsv mySub

+A copy of the output files is here: https://genome-test.gi.ucsc.edu/~max/multiSub/out/ucsc1/

 Read all sequences and all annotation files (csv, tsv, xls) from mySeqs/ and write files for NCBI and GISAID into mySub/: